oracle/weblogic-kubernetes-operator/README.md

 ## Load balancing with the Traefik ingress controller

-The initial "Technology Preview" release of the operator supports only the Traefik load balancer/ingress controller.
+The initial Technology Preview release of the operator supports only the Traefik load balancer/Ingress controller.
 Support for other load balancers is planned in the future.
 Please refer to [Load balancing with the Traefik ingress controller](site/traefik.md) for information about current capabilities.

 ## Exporting operator logs to ELK